 If you have a spouse who is going to continue to live independently, then Ohio will allow you and your spouse to keep more income and assets to support that spouse.

 Your spouse will be allowed to keep some income each month.
 The amount will depend on how many dependents and expenses he or she has.
-In 2014, the minimum Community Spouse Income Allowance is $1,966.25, and the maximum is $2,931.
+In 2019, the minimum monthly Community Spouse Income Allowance is $2,057.50, and the maximum is $3,160.50.

 Ohio assumes that half of the assets that you had at the time of your first admission to a nursing home (called the "Community Spouse Resources Allowance" (CSRA)) should belong to your spouse, subject to a limit that changes annually.
-The minimum CSRA in 2014 is $23,448, and the maximum is $117,240.
+For married couples, as of 2019 the CSRA is up to a maximum of $126,420.
 When you apply for Medicaid, ODJFS will tell you how much your community spouse is entitled to keep.

 When you apply for Medicaid, your CSRA is subtracted from your countable assets at the time of your application.
 For example, say Mr. and Mrs. Johnson have $80,000 in countable assets when he moves into a nursing home on February 1st.
 Mrs. Johnson continues to live in the couple’s home.
 On that date, Mrs. Johnson's CSRA is calculated to be $40,000.
 The Johnsons use their savings to pay for Mr. Johnson's nursing home care until December 1st, when he applies for Medicaid.
 On December 1st, Mr. and Mrs. Johnson have $40,000 left in countable assets.
 Because Mrs. Johnson's CSRA is $40,000, she is entitled to keep the $40,000.
 Mr. Johnson then has no countable assets, and he meets the resource eligibility criteria for Medicaid.